Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ```

 ## <a id="CX_Net"></a> Intra-clone co-expression networks
-Phyngle can construct the local co-expression network of a given gene, based on correlations across single cells.
+CONICS can construct the local co-expression network of a given gene, based on correlations across single cells.

 ### Requirements